KindaSpoony/Codex18/docs/drift_analysis.md

 These files provide an audit trail of integrity over time.

+## Anchor Rotation

+The engine exposes a `rotate_anchor()` method to manually set a new baseline vector.
+Passing a custom 4D vector establishes that as the anchor; calling it without an argument promotes the last analyzed vector.
+In either case, the `drift_anchor.json` file is updated immediately.

 *Authored by Bryan A. Jewell, Nightwalker Actual (ORCID iD: 0009-0001-2983-0505).*